3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 * reset device
 * close bit banging procedure

 Then we typed `openocd` in bootloader directory.
-There is no need to add any more, everything is in the config file we created
+There is no need to add any more, everything is in the config file we created.

 ![Flashing MC using Bit Banging](https://asciinema.org/a/zOmYCl5EIMkepDEvXhiubPLGT)